magento/devdocs/src/guides/v2.4/graphql/mutations/subscribe-email-to-newsletter.md

 Value | Description
 --- | ---
-`NOT_ACTIVE` | Subscription requires a confirmation.
-Confirmation email has been sent to specified email address to confirm the subscription.
+`NOT_ACTIVE` | The subscription requires a confirmation.
+A confirmation email has been sent to specified email address to confirm the subscription.
-`SUBSCRIBED` | Email address is subscribed.
+`SUBSCRIBED` | The email address is subscribed.
-`UNSUBSCRIBED` | Email address is unsubscribed.
+`UNSUBSCRIBED` | The email address is unsubscribed.
-`UNCONFIRMED` | Specified email ties to customer which did not confirm a required customer registration.
+`UNCONFIRMED` | The specified email is that of a customer who did not previously confirm a required customer registration.

 The `subscribeEmailToNewsletter` mutation for the `status` field may return only the following statuses: